temitopeohassan/ENB-MINIAPP/README.md

 Add this miniapp - +20.0x and extra 10enb added for your yield per day.

-Yap about this miniapp on coinbasewallet and tag coinbasewallet plus enb account - +20.0x and extra 50 end added for your yield per day
+Yap about this miniapp on coinbasewallet and tag coinbasewallet plus enb account, streak of 7 days - +20.0x and extra 50 enb added for your yield per day

-Yap about this ai agent on incubase and tag incubase plus enb accoount - +20.0x and extra 100 enb added for your yield per day.
+Yap about this ai agent on incubase and tag incubase plus enb accoount, streak of 7 days - +20.0x and extra 100 enb added for your yield per day.

 Feature 5: